najirod02/recruiting-sw-telemetry/readme.md

 ## Fixed bugs

-1) Bug fixed writing instead of ofstream, fstream and specifing in open method the mode which is ios::out.
+1) Bug fixed adding the terminal character of string '\0' in the function can_receive() when ending the copy cycle.